 While many members of the YIMBY movement were powerless to act on their own, Wiener has now mobilized them as the political infantry of a new High-Low alliance against NIMBYs, whose strength as a voter bloc and effective Middle element political institutions have succeeded in restricting development for decades.
 The YIMBYs are an attempt to intellectually articulate the interests of a broad class of people: largely non-rooted renters, urban millennials, relatively poor workers and migrants, and other people who are hardest hit by the housing crisis.
 The movement has recently gained steam, primarily powered by activists drawn from upwardly mobile young tech workers (many of them national or international migrants).

-This is a significant cause of their success, despite being powerless on their own.
-They can articulate a better way to think about city development that would benefit many people (voters), and allows a large elite and near-elite coalition to be assembled by politicians like Wiener.
+This is a significant cause of their success despite being powerless on their own.
+They can articulate a better way to think about city development that would benefit many people (voters) and allow a large elite and near-elite coalition to be assembled by politicians like Wiener.

-A lot of the increased housing demand driving the price increases come from the small urban renaissance that has occurred, with a back to the city movement blossoming in many major American cities.
+A lot of the increased housing demand driving the price increases comes from the small urban renaissance that has occurred, with a back-to-the-city movement blossoming in many major American cities.
 As corporate America moves back to the city, so do workers.

 This is a multi-causal phenomenon, but the fact is that the workforce of these major corporations also prefers the city.
 Suburbia is also less attractive for millennials.